shiva-acharya/shiva-acharya.github.io/_pages/about.md

 About me
 ======
 I received the B.E. degree (Honors Program) from Southeast University, Nanjing, China, in 2014 and the M.S. degree from the Beijing University of Posts and  Telecommunications (BUPT), Beijing, China, in 2017.
-I am currently working toward my Ph.D. degree at Virginia Tech, Blacksburg, VA, USA.
+I am currently working toward my PhD degree at Virginia Tech, Blacksburg, VA, USA.
 My research interests are algorithm design and implementation for wireless networks.

 Highlights
 ======